FredHutch/SEACR/README.md

 ## Recent changes

+### v1.4

+- Added dashed command line parameter support: inputs 1, 2, 3, 4, and 5 now correspond to -b, -c, -n, -m, and -o, respectively
+- Added a function to test a window of control scaling thresholds in order to render scaling more stable in "norm" mode
+- Added an optional input for a numeric peak extension factor (-e) during peak merging, where all peaks will be extended by e*(mean(peak length)) (default = 0.1)
+- Added an optional yes/no input to dictate whether peaks overlapping robust IgG peaks get filtered out or not (-r) (default = "yes")
+- Fixed a bug in which empty peak files failed due to a division by zero error before completion
+- Fixed a bug in which "NaN" is erroneously passed to quantile() in files with a low complexity of peaks

 ### v1.3

 - Fixed a bug in which the bedgraph line thresholding added in v1.2 was failing for some datasets.